 First, locate the SIM card tray on your iPhone.
 Apple has a handy guide if you’re having trouble locating the tray.
 Then, use a SIM card ejector tool or a straightened-out paperclip to open the tray.
 Once the tray is open, adjust the SIM card if necessary, then push the tray back into your iPhone.

 Check out our other article if you need more help ejecting the SIM card on your iPhone!

 Reset Network Settings

-Network settings control how an iPhone will connect to Wi-Fi and cellular network, Bluetooth devices, and virtual private networks (VPNs).
-Reset Network Settings will erase the Wi-Fi, Cellular, Bluetooth, and VPN settings on your iPhone and reset them to factory defaults.
+Network settings control how an iPhone connects to Wi-Fi, cellular, and virtual private networks (VPNs).
+Reset Network Settings erases the Wi-Fi, Cellular, APN, and VPN settings on your iPhone and reset them to factory defaults.
 This can sometimes fix a lingering software issue.

 Open Settings and tap General.
 Then, tap Transfer or Reset iPhone -> Reset -> Reset Network Settings.
 Enter your iPhone passcode, then tap Reset Network Settings again when the confirmation pop-up appears.